-The superb Swiss train system (SBB/CC/FFS) never stops improving itself.
-Now it has begun upgrading its on-train toilet stalls with pretty wall-to-wall-floor-to-ceiling photo-panoramas mostly of bucolic outdoor scenes.
+The superb Swiss train system (SBB/CFF/FFS) never stops improving itself.
+Now it has upgraded its on-train toilet stalls with pretty wall-to-wall-floor-to-ceiling photo-panoramas mostly of bucolic outdoor scenes.

 For those of us who love nothing better than answering the call of nature while we’re actually out there, this is a close second-best.
 However, SBB/CFF/FFS might want to rethink the wrap-around blue sky and clouds that suggest you’re doing your business at an altitude where airline passengers might see you out the window.

 This can make a guy dizzy, and that will surely lead to more work for the cleaning crews.